fyne-io/fyne-io.github.io/_develop/custom-widget.md

 ### Bring it together

-The above interfaces need to be implemented in a new type that you define.
-This typically takes the form of a struct that encapsulates the basic properties of a `fyne.CanvasObject` and additionally any state that your widget requires.
+A basic widget will extend the `widget.BaseWidget` type and declare any state that the widget holds.

-In your widget's `CreateRenderer()` function you return a new instance of the renderer defined above.
+The `CreateRenderer()` function must exist and return a new `fyne.WidgetRenderer` instance.
 The widget and driver code in Fyne will ensure that this is cached accordingly - this method may be called many times (for example if a widget is hidden and then shown).
 If `CreateRenderer()` is called again you should return a new renderer instance as the old one may have been destroyed.

-Take care not to keep any important state in your renderer - animation tickers are well suited to that location but current values would not be.
+Take care not to keep any important state in your renderer - animation tickers are well suited to that location but user state would not be.
+A widget that is hidden may have it's renderer destroyed and if it is shown again the new renderer must be able to reflect the same widget state.